Are you familiar with the Greek mythology Pandora’s box?

 Only when it was too late did he realize that he

-- Failed to see the unintended side effects to the potatoes.
+- He failed to see the unintended side effects to the potatoes.

-- Failed to acknowledge at the time that in his daily testing he saw that genetically modified potatoes were not as healthy as normal potatoes.
+- During daily testing he failed to acknowledge that genetically modified potatoes were not as healthy as normal potatoes.

 Long Term Risks

 The potatoes have been modified using a process called RNAi interference.
 This is how they silence or suppress particular genes that cause black spot brushing on the potatoes.